jjohns60/HistoricalSnowAnalysis/README.md

 # Historical Snow Analysis

-This repository contains MATLAB codes for analyzing, downloading, and analyzing global snow regimes using snow cover datasets.
+This repository contains MATLAB codes for downloading, regridding, and analyzing global snow regimes using snow cover datasets.
 These scripts have been developed by Jeremy Johnston (jeremy.johnston[at]unh.edu) at the University of New Hampshire Earth Systems Research Center (ESRC).
 Please reach out to Jeremy with questions on usage or troubleshooting.
 A companion paper 'Global Snow Seasonality Regimes from Satellite Records of Snow Cover' is undergoing review, (WHEN PUBLISHED WILL ADD LINK/DOI HERE).

 ![alt text](https://github.com/jjohns60/HistoricalSnowAnalysis/blob/main/SCAheader_image.jpg?raw=true)